Is Apple backing down on Safari’s tab redesign in macOS 12?

 Safari 15’s redesign has already been changed a few times due to the negative feedback between WWDC and the upcoming release of macOS 12 Monterey.

-The version that first arrived on iOS 15 in June was confusing and almost unusable for some people, as it was difficult to discover menu options and even select links in a web page, due to the address bar being a floating object.
+The version that first arrived in an early version of iOS 15 in June was confusing and almost unusable for some people, as it was difficult to discover menu options and even select links in a web page, due to the address bar being a floating object.

-While the version that shipped with iOS 15 in September was a massive improvement, some issues still remained on macOS and iPadOS.
+While the version that shipped with the final release of iOS 15 in September was a massive improvement, some issues still remained on macOS and iPadOS.
 Thankfully, this upcoming version seems to fix most of these remaining problems, but all of this could have been avoided.

 In previous years, Apple has released some features with a beta tag, making users aware that it could change or be removed.
 Siri had this, Portrait Mode had this, and perhaps Safari 15 should have had this.
 It may also be better for Safari to be made available as a separate download, rather than being bundled with the macOS or iOS updates.

 However, we’re at a point where Safari 15 is still being refined while the major software updates and hardware are being released.
-The next time another major app from Apple sees a redesign, perhaps it may be better for it to be labelled as beta, so a repeat of the Safari 15 discourse could be avoided.
+The next time another major app from Apple sees a redesign, perhaps it may be better for it to be labelled as beta, so Apple can gauge user feedback, and not annoy anyone, first.

 - AirPods could now be the crown of Black Friday